24 Mar Does CBD help with symptoms of anxiety?

 Although more research is needed when it comes to generalised anxiety, these promising studies offer some positive indications that CBD may be an effective option for dealing with symptoms of anxiety, each and every day.
 Plus, it offers a positively natural approach to consider before being prescribed antidepressants and other similar, potentially dangerous, brain and behaviour-altering medicines.

 Anxiety affects us all in different ways.
 So when it comes to tackling symptoms, as well as long-term solutions, it will always come down to the individual.
-With different strengths of CBD available, as well as different ways to take it, it’s recommended to introduce it slowly so you can adjust dosage to meet your needs.
+With different strengths of CBD available, as well as different ways to take it, it’s recommended to introduce it slowly so you can adjust the dosage to meet your needs.

 4) Braz.
 J. Psychiatry vol.41 no.1 São Paulo Jan./Feb.
 2019 Epub Oct 11, 2018